MicrochipTech/PIC32MZW1_Curiosity_OOB/README.md

 4. Recompile the application and download it into the target.

-5. Follow ***“operation”*** steps above.
+5. Follow the steps given under ***“Mode of Operation”***.

 6. Press `SW1` to see the web application graph reflecting the change.

-## Connecting to your cloud instance
+## Connecting to Your Cloud Instance

 By default, the demo connects to an instance of AWS IoT maintained by Microchip.
 The demo lets you move the device connection between your cloud instance, and the Microchip maintained AWS IoT instance without a firmware change.
-Follow the steps below to get the device connected to your own cloud instance.
+Perform the following steps to get the device connected to your own cloud instance.

 1. Create an AWS account or log in to your existing AWS account.